Richard-AC/Richard-AC.github.io/_posts/2021-09-10-fuzzing-brava.md

 To select a target I scrolled through the [ZDI advisories page](https://www.zerodayinitiative.com/advisories/published/) looking for softwares where vulnerabilities had recently been found.
 This strategy has two advantages:
-- If multiple bugs where recently discovered in a program, there are likely more to be found.
+- If multiple bugs were recently discovered in a program, there are likely more to be found.
 - The ZDI is probably interested in the products in this list so there is a good chance they will acquire the bugs you find.

 I ended up going with [OpenText Brava!
-Desktop](https://www.opentext.com/products-and-solutions/products/enterprise-content-management/opentext-brava/opentext-brava-for-desktop?utm_source=content-centric-applications-opentext-brava-opentext-brava-for-desktop&utm_medium=redirect). whose trial version can be downloaded [here](https://www.opentext.com/info/brava-universal-file-viewer?utm_source=opentext-brava-free-trial-download&utm_medium=redirect).
+Desktop](https://www.opentext.com/products-and-solutions/products/enterprise-content-management/opentext-brava/opentext-brava-for-desktop?utm_source=content-centric-applications-opentext-brava-opentext-brava-for-desktop&utm_medium=redirect) whose trial version can be downloaded [here](https://www.opentext.com/info/brava-universal-file-viewer?utm_source=opentext-brava-free-trial-download&utm_medium=redirect).
 This is a file viewer that can parse more than [150 different file formats](https://www.opentext.com/file_source/OpenText/en_US/PDF/opentext-brava-desktop-supported-formats-en.pdf) and is all written in C++.
 A recipe for disaster.

-Taking inspiration from the other bugs recently found I decided to focus on the CAD file formats parsing ([.dwg](https://en.wikipedia.org/wiki/.dwg), [.dwf](https://en.wikipedia.org/wiki/Design_Web_Format), etc.).
+Taking inspiration from the other bugs recently found I decided to focus on CAD file formats parsing ([.dwg](https://en.wikipedia.org/wiki/.dwg), [.dwf](https://en.wikipedia.org/wiki/Design_Web_Format), etc.).
-To do so we need to isolate the file parsing functionality of the program
+To do so we need to isolate the file parsing functionality of the program.

 ## Writing the harness
 ---

+Our goal is to write a harness which is a piece of code that isolates and exercises a specific part of the software we want to test (in our case, CAD files parsing).

-The first step is to look at how the program behaves in normal circonstances when opening a .dwg file.
+The first step is to look at how the program behaves in normal circonstances when opening a CAD file.
-To do so, attach WinDBG to the running program and open an example file.
+To do so, let's attach WinDbg to the running program and open an example file.
 Here are some useful commands to monitor the program's behaviour.

 - [.logopen](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/-logopen--open-log-file-) / [.logclose](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/-logclose--close-log-file-) :